yuliskov/SmartTubeLegacy/README.md

 #Smart YouTube TV

-Imagine that you have ordinary chinese android box with simple remote controller.
+Imagine that you have ordinary Chinese android box with simple remote controller.
 What YouTube client you should use?
-Regular client doesnt understand remote controller.
+Regular client doesn't understand remote controller.
 Off course you may use official YouTube TV client for Nexus Player.
 But there is many drawback.
-One of them is deps (e.g. gapps) that box usually don't have.
+One of them is dependencies (e.g. gapps) that box usually don't have.
 Another drawback is that official client needs minimum Android 5.0.
 And there comes Smart YouTube TV.
-It require zero deps, minimum Android 4.4.
+It require zero dependencies, minimum Android 4.4.

 ##Highlights
 - consist of two parts: app and standalone browser engine: